apache/apisix/docs/en/latest/getting-started.md

 curl -sL https://run.api7.ai/apisix/quickstart | sh
 ```

 This command runs APISIX and etcd locally with Docker.
 APISIX uses etcd to save and synchronize configuration.
-Both the etcd and the APISIX use [**host**](https://docs.docker.com/network/host/) Docker network mode.
-That is, the APISIX can be accessed from local.
+Both etcd and APISIX use the [**host**](https://docs.docker.com/network/host/) Docker network mode.
+That is, APISIX can be accessed locally.

 If everything is ok, you will see the following message.